arranoak/not-youtube-dl/README.md

     --no-color                       Do not emit color codes in output

 ## Network Options:
-    --proxy URL                      Use the specified HTTP/HTTPS/SOCKS proxy.
-                                     To enable SOCKS proxy, specify a proper scheme.
-For example
-                                     socks5://127.0.0.1:1080/.
-Pass in an empty
-                                     string (--proxy "") for direct connection
     --socket-timeout SECONDS         Time to wait before giving up, in seconds --source-address IP              Client-side IP address to bind to -4, --force-ipv4                 Make all connections via IPv4 -6, --force-ipv6                 Make all connections via IPv6

-## Geo Restriction:
-    --geo-verification-proxy URL     Use this proxy to verify the IP address for some geo-restricted sites.
-The default
-                                     proxy specified by --proxy (or none, if the option is not present) is used for the actual downloading.
-    --geo-bypass                     Bypass geographic restriction via faking
-                                     X-Forwarded-For HTTP header
-    --no-geo-bypass                  Do not bypass geographic restriction via faking X-Forwarded-For HTTP header
-    --geo-bypass-country CODE        Force bypass geographic restriction with explicitly provided two-letter ISO 3166-2
-                                     country code
-    --geo-bypass-ip-block IP_BLOCK   Force bypass geographic restriction with explicitly provided IP block in CIDR
-                                     notation

 ## Video Selection:
     --playlist-start NUMBER          Playlist video to start at (default is 1)